GRI Content Index

 Bertelsmann is a media, services and education company that operates in about 50 countries around the world.
 It includes the broadcaster RTL Group, the trade book publisher Penguin Random House, the magazine publisher Gruner + Jahr, the music company BMG, the service provider Arvato, the Bertelsmann Printing Group, the Bertelsmann Education Group and Bertelsmann Investments, an international network of funds.
 The company had around 130,000 employees and generated revenues of €17.3 billion in the 2020 financial year.
 Bertelsmann stands for creativity and entrepreneurship.
 This combination promotes first-class media content and innovative service solutions that inspire customers around the world.

 Media: Bertelsmann’s media businesses are based on the production and acquisition of high-quality information and entertainment content – the basis for creating audiovisual formats, books, magazines, music products, and online services.
-With the exception of books and music, these products contain advertising as well as editorial content – an important source of revenue beyond the incomes from sales and distribution.
+With the exception of books and music, these products contain advertising as well as editorial content – an additional source of revenue beyond the incomes from sales and distribution.
 All these products are distributed physically or digitally, directly or through service providers.
 Because media businesses live by the diversity of the content they produce and distribute, good networks of creative talent and content producers are a key success factor.

 Education: With its digital education and range of services focusing on the health and technology sectors as well as in the field of university education, Bertelsmann is shaping work-related learning in the 21st century.
 The business models in the education segment are based first foremost on the combined deployment of highly qualified employees and innovative technology.

 Bertelsmann does not offer products that are prohibited by law.